De Sousa Alves et al. Powder Refresh Ratio Model

 2. Markov Chain Formulation

-Powder aging follows a stochastic process with transition probabilities calibrated from 7-cycle DSC studies:
+Powder aging follows a discrete-time, time-homogeneous Markov chain with transition probabilities calibrated from 7-cycle DSC studies:

 P(Sk+1 = j | Sk = i) = pij